Updated Aug 29, 2023

 How To Make Tzatziki Sauce

+Grate and drain the cucumber.
 After you’ve peeled and grated your cucumber, drain it in a fine mesh sieve over a bowl.
 Make sure to press down to remove all the liquid.
 If you don’t have a sieve, you can also use a nut milk bag or cheesecloth to gently squeeze it until all the moisture is out.
 This is key to prevent watery tzatziki.
-Then just…

 Ways to Dip, Drizzle, and Spread